Mylia92/HiGHSJavaWrapper/README.md

 `HiGHS` must be built following [the instructions](https://github.com/ERGO-Code/HiGHS/) on its repository page.
 For now, the wrapper expects version `v1.12.0`.

-Note that the wrapper is currently incompatible with the HiGHS compilation option `HIGHSINT64=on`.
+Note that the wrapper must be compiled with the HiGHS compilation option `HIGHSINT64=on`.

 ### Java